Skip to main content

 Response

-The response will contain a status field, which you must use to see what the current status of the session is.
+The response contains a status field, which you must use to see what the current status of the session is.
 Below you can see an example response for a successfully completed session:

 {